vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 getVulkanAPI (VapourSynth4.h, API 4.3) to obtain it, together with the VSVULKAN_API_VERSION_ you were compiled against.
 Returns NULL if the requested version is newer than the core supports.

+Unless an entry says otherwise, a status returning function returns 0 on success and nonzero on failure, and one returning a handle returns NULL on failure; either way the reason lands in *errorMessage* where the function takes one.

 .. _VSVulkanFunctions: